 Wife of Hector, Mother of Junior, Emilia, Vicki, Gloria, Alejandro and Carmen

-Given her desire to stay so close to home and family, Mrs. Sanchez has not developed the proficiency with English that her husband has.
+Given her desire to stay close to home and family, Mrs. Sanchez has not developed the proficiency with English that her husband has.
 This has been a barrier to her efforts to care for the family.
-For example, in the relatively few instances that she has been so ill that she required the services of a physician, she required her son to go with her to interpret for her.
+For example, in the relatively few instances that she has been so ill that she required the services of a physician, she needed her son to go with her to interpret for her.
 Her ability to participate in parent-teacher conferences has, over the years, been very limited.
 And when one of her children came in contact with the juvenile justice system, she was unable to understand fully the legal implications of the choices she faced.

 Recently, the son of her sister Delores came to the United States from Mexico (see Roberto’s history).